-Bell is entering his fifth season on the broadcast team as a sideline reporter, taking over the role from Grovey.
+Bell is entering his sixth season on the broadcast team as a sideline reporter, taking over the role from Grovey.
 Bell was a four-year letterwinner on the defensive line for the Razorbacks from 1993-95.
-He totaled 185 tackles, including 28 for loss, 11 sacks, four pass breakups and three fumble recoveries.
+He totaled 185 tackles (including 28 for loss,) 11 sacks, four pass breakups and three fumble recoveries.
 Following his collegiate career, Bell played in the NFL with the New York Jets and the Cleveland Browns.
-He returned to Arkansas after his playing career and is a senior director of transportation at the worldwide headquarters of Walmart in Bentonville.
+He returned to Arkansas after his playing career and is the Vice President of the Consolidation Division at the worldwide headquarters of Walmart in Bentonville.